Douglas Stanley, MD

-He provides general ENT services for adults, adolescents, and children at Memorial Hermann-The Woodlands Hospital as well as Lyndon B. Johnson General Hospital.
+Dr. Douglas Stanley provides general ENT services for adults, adolescents, and children at Memorial Hermann-The Woodlands Hospital as well as Lyndon B. Johnson General Hospital.
 He treats thyroid and parathyroid disorders, salivary gland diseases, laryngeal disorders, ear infections, and tonsil and adenoid diseases as well as conditions of the nose and paranasal sinuses.
-Dr. Stanley, in conjunction with UTHealth Audiology, evaluates hearing loss, dizziness, tinnitus and related conditions.
+Dr. Douglas Stanley, in conjunction with UTHealth Audiology, evaluates hearing loss, dizziness, tinnitus and related conditions.
 He has a clinical interest in minimally invasive, office-based procedures for the nose and sinuses.

 - Doctor of Medicine

 - The University of Texas Health Science Center Medical School at Houston, 2009